googlearchive/blaze_compiler/README.md

     string_child:  {type: string}
     boolean_child: {type: boolean}
     number_child:  {type: number}
+    anything_child: {}
 ```

 In the above example you could set `{string_child: "blah"}` at the root of the Firebase but not `{string_child: true}`

-You can leave a schema untyped by not specifying anything.
-The non-typed schema will allow primative or object types to be written at that location.
+You can leave a schema unspecified with {} or with type: "any".

 #### required

-The required keyword states which children **must** be present for the parent object to be valid.
-Its value is an array.
-Required children do not *need* to be specified in the properties (although that would be good practice typically).
-The required keyword is only valid for object schemas.
+The required keyword states which children **must** be present.
+The required keyword is only valid for schema nodes with object types.

 ```
 schema: